“WHEN I AM LIFTED FROM THE EARTH, I SHALL DRAW ALL PEOPLE TO MYSELF” (John 12:32)

 When Jesus mounted the young ass and rode triumphantly into Jerusalem (Matt 21:2), his kingship became manifest to the whole public and so they began to sing, Hosanna Filio David!
 This stirred the whole city of Jerusalem and people came out to watch what was going on.

 Expectedly, among this number that came out to watch would include those who believe in Christ’s teaching and have been following him about (his followers), those who have been waiting for a messiah that will save them from the imperial rulership of the Romans (the Zealots), those who feel that Christ is overstepping his boundaries in the religious affairs of the society (the Pharisees and Scribes) and of course, those guarding the city gates against treason (Roman agents).

 They came with different intentions.
 But, whatever their initial mission is, what concerns us here is the outcome of their presence they had an encounter with Christ.

 At the Eucharistic procession, the same event of encountering Christ is replayed.
 While the Catholics express their faith in the kingship of Christ in the Blessed Sacrament, many people even outside the Catholic Church are drawn towards the event.
 And this is enough goal for Christ who is lifted up from the earth to draw all men to himself.
 The How of that encounter is left to Christ who ministers to souls in different ways.

-We pray that, at this end of the Churchs Liturgical Year and the Year of Mercy, the Mercy and love of God may draw us us to encounter him daily so that we may shine out in the world, that others may see in us, a light to enlighten their spiritual darkness and a hope to lift their downtrodden hearts.
+We pray that, at this end of the Churchs Liturgical Year, the Mercy and love of God may draw us us to encounter him daily so that we may shine out in the world, that others may see in us, a light to enlighten their spiritual darkness and a hope to lift their downtrodden hearts.
 Amen.

 Have a glorifed Sunday.
 It is well with you.